• Twitter

 A closer look at the Tweets in the examples above will show you the kind of engagement and brand presence these interactions generated, not to mention the subsequent mentions of the story by other online and offline publications.

 It is important to note here that generosity isn’t heaped on anyone that asks something from a brand on social media.
-The two gentlemen that had their requests indulged had a pretty decent number of followers and engagement on their profiles.

 2. Setup a Dedicated Support Strategy